1017 Records: 2016–present

 Upon Gucci Mane's latest release from incarceration, he created a new record label, 1017 Eskimo, a partnership venture with Alamo/Empire Distribution.
 Artists signed to 1017 Eskimo included Hoodrich Pablo Juan and Lil Wop.
-In 2020, Gucci rebranded his label as 1017 Global Music, LLC, and partnered up with Atlantic to distribute music for his signees.
+In 2020, Gucci rebranded his label as 1017 Global / The New 1017, and partnered up with Atlantic to distribute music for his signees.
 He released a compilation album called Gucci Mane Presents: So Icy Summer in July 2020 introducing his artists.
-He and his label mates released So Icy Gang Vol.1 in October 2020.
+He and his label mates released So Icy Gang Vol. 1 in October 2020.

+Since rebranding as The New 1017, many of his artists have since been dropped from the label, died, or have been incarcerated.

+In 2022, Gucci Mane signed an artist and dropped him the next day, after the artist made an "inappropriate remark" upon the shooting death of Atlanta rapper Takeoff.

+In November 2024, Gucci Mane announced that he was dropping all artists from his label besides Pooh Shiesty and Foogiano.